Serena-Smart-Home-Smart-Wellbeing/serena-serenbox/README.md

 ## Demo

 We created 2 demonstrations for our SerenBox.
-These demos allows you to try out our SerenBox without having to build the hardware.
+These demos allow you to try out our SerenBox without having to build the hardware.

 1. [SerenBox Demo Website](https://serena-smart-home-smart-wellbeing.github.io/serena-serenbox/).
 This website is to showcase how our SerenBox would work in real life.
 It simulates how the user would configure their SerenBox through our SerenApp and